-- 1. You are responsible for all content, assignments, and deadlines, EVEN IF YOU HAVENT BEEN LOGGING IN.
-Saying "oh, I haven't been here in the past two weeks" isn't a valid excuse (unless you have a legitimate, documented reason).
-If you need to miss a class session, I strongly recommend making a friend and having them fill you in on what you missed (at least in terms of assignments, etc). - 2.
-I'm granting you an automatic extension for literally everything except the final!
+1. You are responsible for all content, assignments, and deadlines, EVEN IF YOU HAVENT BEEN LOGGING IN.
+Saying "oh, I haven't been here in the past two

+2. I'm granting you an automatic extension for literally everything except the final!
 Emailing me in week 9 asking if you can make up an assignment from week 3 is NOT okay, and such requests will be denied...
-I'm not trying to be mean... just fair! - a.
+I'm not trying to be mean... just fair!

 Seriously...
 I've had people email me in the last week or two of the course asking if I'll accept work from the first few weeks... the answer is no. I bake a lot of forgiveness (dropped assignments, extra credit) into my grading, so, to quote the Beatles, if you missed something from earlier in the course, "Let it be!"